 Micro IVF is a comparatively milder approach to IVF.
-It requires less medication and fewer visits to the hospital which automatically reduces a great deal of the IVF cost in Wisconsin.
-The packages cover the cost for ultrasounds, minimal sedation, egg retrieval, oocytes insemination, embryo culture and transfer.
+It requires less medication and fewer visits to the hospital which automatically reduces a great deal of the IVF cost.
+The packages cover the cost for ultrasounds, minimal sedation, egg retrieval, oocytes insemination, embryo culture, and transfer.

 – Standard IVF: $9,020

 This is the standard IVF procedure which includes ultrasounds, egg retrial, blood tests, insemination, embryo culture and transfer.
-The cost for medication is not covered in this package.
+The cost of medication is not covered in this package.

 – IVF with ICSI and freeze all embryos: $10,125

 Includes ultrasounds, IVF with ICSI, blood works, conscious sedation, egg retrieval, culture and transfer, insemination of oocytes using ICSI and cryopreservation for up to 4 embryos.

 The Frozen Embryo transfer package includes a trial embryo transfer, ultrasounds, blood tests, embryo thaw and transfer.
 The cost of medication is not included in this package.